-Above all, burn this into your consciousness: you only get one!
+Above all, burn this into your brain: you only get one!

 When it comes to your goal, singularity is paramount.

-Because your goal will be the guiding principle of everything else you write: the judge, jury, and (yes) even the executioner.
+Because your goal will be the guiding principle of everything else you write: the judge, the jury, and yes, even the executioner.

-Start with your ultimate goal and then … work backwards.
+Start with your ultimate goal… and then work backward.

 Everything you create — and everything you ultimately keep — must propel your reader toward that one thing.

-This means over and over again, the same button appears, surrounded by the very terms I used to discover the page in the first place.
+This means that the same button appears over and over again, surrounded by the terms I used to discover the page in the first place.

 Clicking any of the “Start” buttons funnels you directly to their “Create an Account” page.
 And just in case you missed the big idea — i.e., what they want you to do — the exit-intent pop-up hits you over the head with it one last time:

 I’ll say more about keywords, headlines, CTAs, and consistency below.
-For now, the important thing to take note of is how all-consuming E-file’s goal — their one, driving purpose — is.
+For now, the important thing to take note of is how all-consuming E-file’s goal is.

-memit — a clipping, capturing, and cloud-storage tool — follows suit.
-Their goal is get visitors to sign up for the app.
-And so — while their page contains multiple buttons with various directives — they all lead to the same, single end:
+Memit’s goal is to get visitors to sign up for the app.
+And while their page contains multiple buttons with various directives, they all lead to the same end:

-Neil Patel’s QuickSprout does this too … giving you just one option — front and center — to login with your Google account and start his “Make Better Content” process.
+Neil Patel’s QuickSprout does this too.
+You have just one option, front and center, to log in with your Google account and start the “Make Better Content” process.

-Likewise, all the buttons on Neil’s personal site — along with his exit intent — guide the visitor down just one path, to sign up for a webinar:
+Likewise, all the buttons on Neil’s personal site — including his exit intent — guide the visitor down just one path to sign up for a webinar:

-KlientBoost themselves does this masterfully.
-For arena’s “Optimize Your Product’s Development Process” landing page … they only include one option, twice on the page: “Send Me My Custom Demo.”
+As an agency, KlientBoost practices what we preach.
+For Arena’s “Optimize Your Product’s Development Process” landing page, there’s only one option, which appears twice on the page: “Send Me My Custom Demo.”